nefelitav/auth-go-boilerplate/README.md

-# Auth Boilerplate in Golang
+# Authentication Boilerplate in Golang
-Minimal authentication boilerplate using Golang, REST and a PostgreSQL database.
+Minimal authentication boilerplate using Golang, REST and a PostgreSQL database, deployed with docker-compose.

-Run
 ```
 docker-compose up
 ```